What does safeguarding adults mean?

 Neglect and Acts of Omission – failure to act or ignoring medical, emotional or physical care needs.

-Prevent – to support people to take action before harm occurs
+Prevention – it is better to take action before harm occurs

 Proportionality – proportionate and least intrusive response appropriate to the risk presented